Eschatologue/CM_wiki/docs/spells/5th-level.md

 You send ribbons of negative energy at one creature you can see within range.
 Unless the target is undead, it must make a Constitution Saving Throw, taking 5d12 necrotic damage on a failed save, or half as much damage on a successful one.
 A target killed by this damage rises up as a **zombie** at the start of your next turn.
 The zombie pursues whatever creature it can see that is closest to it.
 Statistics for the **zombie** are in the Monster Manual.

 If you target an undead with this spell, the target doesn't make a Saving Throw.
 Instead, roll 5d12.
-The target gains half the total as temporary hit points.
+The target gains half the total as temporary Hit Points.

 ### Passwall
 *5th-level transmutation*